Tanishq-01/summary-for-2009.05241/README.md

 It can be inferred from images that including the regularizer term has made distribution of predicted values concentrated across lot of labels instead of single label.

-###Experiment
+### Experiment
 The efficacy of MID is commpared against several effective MI attacks.
-Defense baseline is compared with DP as well as other defences available for single model or attack.
+Defense baseline is compared with DP as well as other defences available for single model or attacks as well as some specialised defences.

+Evaluation of performance of model is in terms of privacy and utility.
+We have parameters using which we can inncrease robustness but utility comes down then.
+Utility is measured by MSE, or f1 score depending on case to case.

+### Results